-There has been plenty of excitement and anticipation surrounding MKSHK.
-This primary school is the first stand-alone British prep school in Hong Kong to both offer the National Curriculum of England and prepare students for the Common Entrance set of exams that are accepted by top UK independent secondary schools such as Eton and Charterhouse.
-And, by promising future Year 8 graduates from MKSHK a place at Mount Kelly School in the UK, it will also be the first school in the city to offer students a guaranteed place at a UK sister school.
+This primary school is the first stand-alone British prep school in Hong Kong to both offer the National Curriculum for England and prepare students for the Common Entrance set of exams that are accepted by top UK independent secondary schools such as Eton and Charterhouse.

-MKSHK is a typically British school that follows the English National Curriculum.
-From Year 1 through to 6, all students are placed within a mixed ability tutor groups.
-While the school has a strong emphasis on core subjects like maths, science and languages, it also allows time in the timetable for sports, music and the arts.
+MKSHK is a typically British school that follows the National Curriculum for England.
+From Year 1 through to 9, all students are placed within mixed ability tutor groups.
+While the school has a strong emphasis on core subjects like maths, science, and languages, it also allows time in the timetable for sports, music, and the arts.

 In Years 3 and 4, specialist subjects of art and science are added to the curriculum.
 In Years 5 and 6, students have dedicated specialist teachers in all lessons – maths, English, science, Putonghua, Spanish, geography, history, computing, PE, swimming, music, art, design and technology, and PSHE.
 This is a particular feature of MKSHK, and not something you’ll find in many primary schools here.

-Core subjects aside, MKSHK has adapted the ENC slightly to offer a well-rounded and slightly international curriculum.
+Core subjects aside, MKSHK has adapted the National Curriculum for England slightly to offer a more international curriculum.
 All year groups have a daily Chinese language lesson with a dedicated native speaking Mandarin teacher, and the focus here is as much on exploring Chinese culture as it is on learning the language.
-You can expect a very interactive and fun approach to learning Chinese that uses music, movement, singing, puppets, dancing and storytelling.

-Al students have a weekly PE, games and swimming session, and Years 3 onwards can sign up for school teams and squad training.
-There are weekly ICT lessons including robotics, coding and basic engineering projects, and every student is given access to an iPad Pro.
+All students have a weekly PE, games, and swimming session, and Years 3 onwards can sign up for school teams and squad training.
+There are weekly ICT lessons including robotics, coding, and basic engineering projects, and every student is given access to an iPad Pro.

 The school runs Curriculum Enrichment Days throughout the academic year for each year group, which is basically a rather fancy term for field trips and on-campus activities.
 There’s also a week of school trips and events held at the end of every year.

 Things haven't quite gone to plan for Mount Kelly School Hong Kong (MKSHK).
-The school was due to open a city-style campus at Hung Hom Bay in Kowloon with around 400 students.
-In September 2017, though, town planners rejected the school's application to open this primary campus.
-MKSHK also plans to open a second larger campus in Tuen Mun, New Territories, which will offer Years 1 through to 8 and boarding for Years 6 to 8.
-But, for now, it's a case of wait and see when either of these schools will open.
+The school was due to open a city-style campus at Hung Hom Bay in Kowloon with around 400 students; in September 2017, though, town planners rejected the school's application to open this primary campus.
+MKSHK also planned to open a second larger campus in Tuen Mun, New Territories, which would offer boarding for Years 6 to 8 – but this is still on hold.

-For now, the school is operating out of its central Tsim Sha Tsui campuses.
-New facilities that opened in September 2018 included an art and design room, gymnasium, music and drama studio, STEAM room with facilities for computing and robotics, science lab, libary, table tennis room, and outdoor playground with semi-basketball court, golfing area with swing analysers, and a climbing wall.
+The school operates out of its central Tsim Sha Tsui campuses.
+Facilities include an art and design room, gymnasium, music and drama studio, STEAM room with facilities for computing and robotics, science lab, library, table tennis room, and outdoor playground with semi-basketball court, golfing area with swing analysers, and a climbing wall.
 Due to the lack of any outside space, the school needs to use sporting facilities at the nearby King's Park Sports Ground for PE lessons and matches.

 Annual fees start at HKD 155,000 for Years and 1 and 2 and increase to HKD 175,000 by Year 6, which is lower than other British schools in the city state.
-You will also have to pay a non-refundable annual capital levy of HKD 50,000, or opt to buy a refundable Individual Nomination Certificate (INC) costing HKD 1.92 million that gives you priority placement.
+You also have to pay a non-refundable annual capital levy of HKD 50,000, or get priority placement by opting to buy a refundable Individual Nomination Certificate (INC) costing HKD 1.92 million.